ThinkDataEd/curriculum/docs/updates.md

 Introduction to Data Science, [https://www.idsucla.org](https://www.idsucla.org){:target="_blank"}

-This website was last updated on October 10, 2023.
+This website was last updated on April 3rd, 2024.

 Changes that have been made to version 6.0